Theodore A. Bingham: Career

-Between 1879 and 1890, he served in various capacities as an engineering officer and as a military attaché in Berlin and Rome.
+Between 1879 and 1892, he served in various capacities as an engineering officer and as a military attaché in Berlin and Rome.
 He served as superintendent of the public buildings and grounds at Washington from 1897 to 1901 with the rank of colonel.
 He was transferred to Buffalo, New York on an engineering assignment where he suffered an accident which caused the loss of a leg, forcing his retirement from active service in the army in 1904 at the rank of brigadier general.

 He served as police commissioner of New York City from January 1, 1906, to July 1, 1909.

 Controversial actions

 In 1907, while serving as police commissioner of New York City, he arranged with Immigration Commissioner Robert Watchorn to allow local New York detectives to search newly arriving immigrants, who he publicly blamed for a "crime wave".

 These anti-immigrant policies received wider attention when he published an article in North American Review on "Foreign Criminals" in which he asserted that half the criminals in the city were Jews.
 In the controversy that followed, he issued a statement denying any malice or prejudice, instead blaming incorrect statistics that "were not compiled by myself, but were furnished me by others".

+During Bingham’s tenure as commissioner, the New York City Police Department increased its efforts against Italian “Black Hand” extortion rackets.
+A central figure in these efforts was Detective Lieutenant Joseph Petrosino, who led the department’s Italian Squad, established in 1904 to investigate Italian organized crime in New York.
+A charismatic figure, Petrosino and his crime-fighting accomplishments were often reported in the city’s newspapers.

+In 1909, Bingham sent Petrosino to Italy on a secret mission to gather information that could be used against Sicilian and Italian criminals active in New York.
+When reporters questioned Bingham about the well-known detective's absence, he replied flippantly, “Why, he may be on the ocean bound for Europe, for all I know.”
+The historian Francesco Landolfi states that Bingham later disclosed the details of Petrosino’s journey to the New York Herald.
+These disclosures enabled Black Hand figures to learn of his plans and warn contacts in Italy.
+Petrosino was murdered in Palermo on March 12, 1909.
+His assassination received widespread coverage in New York news media.